 The NFIP is a voluntary program based on a mutual agreement between the federal government and the local community.
 Federally-backed flood insurance coverage is available to any property owner in return for mitigation of flood risks by community regulation of floodplain development.
 Flood insurance, and most types of federal financial assistance, such as mortgage loans and grants, are only available in those communities that adopt and enforce a floodplain management ordinance that meets or exceeds the minimum NFIP standards.
 These same standards must also be adhered to by all federal agencies under a Presidential Floodplain Management Executive Order.

 The updated Preliminary Flood Insurance Rate Maps were issued for Carolina Beach.
-The floodplain data are now being provided in digital format so they can be viewed and downloaded from the NC Floodplain Mapping Program (NCFMP)’s website.
-You can see the current and peliminary floodmaps here (http://rfris.nc.gov/fris/).
+The floodplain data are now being provided in digital format so they can be viewed and downloaded from the NC Floodplain Mapping Program (NCFMP)’s web site.
+You can see the current and preliminary flood maps here (http://rfris.nc.gov/fris/).

 Printable Flood Map

-Directions on how to acces the Preliminary Maps.
+Directions on how to access the Preliminary Maps.

-GRANTS FEMA's Hazard Mitigation Assistance (HMA) grant programs provide funding for eligible mitigation activities that reduce disaster losses and protect life and property from future disaster damages.
+GRANTS Fema's Hazard Mitigation Assistance (MA) grant programs provide funding for eligible mitigation activities that reduce disaster losses and protect life and property from future disaster damages.
 Currently, FEMA administers the following HMA grant programs: